Job Search Masterclass Managing the Job Search Process

 The Drill

-• The Unexpected Counter: Clearly say no to the "Market Rate" idea.
+• The Unexpected Counter: Push back directly on the "Market Rate" idea.
 "I see the offer of $X based on market numbers.
 But I’ve planned out the $Y in savings I can create by Month 4.
 I don't want to be paid for what 'an average person' does; I want to be paid for the $Y I will bring to your profits."

 • Break Down the Value: Separate your results into Hard Savings (like cutting vendor costs), Soft Savings (like reducing employee quitting), and Revenue Increase.